Scurvy: 18th century

 In 1764, a new and similarly inaccurate theory on scurvy appeared.
 Advocated by Dr David MacBride and Sir John Pringle, Surgeon General of the Army and later President of the Royal Society, this idea was that scurvy was the result of a lack of 'fixed air' in the tissues which could be prevented by drinking infusions of malt and wort whose fermentation within the body would stimulate digestion and restore the missing gases.
 These ideas received wide and influential backing, when James Cook set off to circumnavigate the world (1768–1771) in HM Bark Endeavour, malt and wort were top of the list of the remedies he was ordered to investigate.
-The others were beer, Sauerkraut (a good source of vitamin C) and Lind's 'rob'.
+The others were beer, Sauerkraut (a good source of vitamin C), and Lind's 'rob'.
 The list did not include lemons.

-Cook did not lose a single man to scurvy, and his report came down in favour of malt and wort, although it is now clear that the reason for the health of his crews on this and other voyages was Cook's regime of shipboard cleanliness, enforced by strict discipline, as well as frequent replenishment of fresh food and greenstuffs.
+Cook did not lose a single man to scurvy, and his report came down in favor of malt and wort.
+The reason for the health of his crews on this and other voyages was Cook's regime of shipboard cleanliness, enforced by strict discipline, and frequent replenishment of fresh food and greenstuffs.
 Another beneficial rule implemented by Cook was his prohibition of the consumption of salt fat skimmed from the ship's copper boiling pans, then a common practice elsewhere in the Navy.
 In contact with air, the copper formed compounds that prevented the absorption of vitamins by the intestines.

-The first major long distance expedition that experienced virtually no scurvy was that of the Spanish naval officer Alessandro Malaspina, 1789–1794.
+The first major long-distance expedition that experienced virtually no scurvy was that of the Spanish naval officer Alessandro Malaspina, 1789–1794.
 Malaspina's medical officer, Pedro González, was convinced that fresh oranges and lemons were essential for preventing scurvy.
 Only one outbreak occurred, during a 56-day trip across the open sea.
 Five sailors came down with symptoms, one seriously.
-After three days at Guam all five were healthy again.
+After three days at Guam, all five were healthy again.
 Spain's large empire and many ports of call made it easier to acquire fresh fruit.